UK Spouse Visa Marriage Breakdown & Curtailment

-If you wish to remain in the UK after your divorce, our immigration lawyers are ready to offer their help.
+If you wish to remain in the UK after your marriage breakdown or divorce, our immigration lawyers are ready to offer their help.

-Call us on 0333 4149244 for immediate help & assistance with your situation.
-We’re here to help you in person, via the phone or online.
+Call us on +44 (0)333 414 9244 for immediate support & assistance with your situation.
+We’re here to help you in person, via the phone or online chat.

-So what happens to your Spouse Visa after a divorce?
-According to UK law, the dependent party will no longer be eligible to live in the UK as their leave is reliant on their relationship with the UK sponsor.
-However, there are a number of options which may be available to you in order for you to stay.
+According to UK law, the dependent party will no longer be eligible to live in the UK after a divorce, as their leave relies on their relationship with the UK sponsor.
+However, there are a number of options that may be available to you in order for you to continue living in the UK.

-What Will Happen to my Spouse Visa if Separate From My Spouse or Partner?
+What Will Happen to My Spouse Visa if I Separate From My Spouse or Partner?

 If you are in the UK on a Spouse Visa and you separate from your spouse or partner or your relationship breaks down, you will be subject to a Spouse Visa curtailment and your visa will be cut short.

-This is because your Spouse visa is only valid in the UK as long as your relationship is genuine.
-If your relationship with your partner ends, you will no longer be eligible to remain in the UK on your visa, and you will have to seek other arrangements.
+This is because your Spouse visa is only valid in the UK as long as your relationship is genuine and active.
+If your relationship with your partner ends, you will no longer be eligible to remain in the UK on your visa, and you may have to seek other arrangements.

-The Home Office will usually allow you 60 days to make arrangements for leaving or remaining in the UK.
+The Home Office usually allows 60 days for Spouse Visa holders going through a divorce to make arrangements for leaving or remaining in the UK.
 You must make the Home Office aware as early as possible that your marriage has ended.

 Overstaying on a cancelled Spouse Visa can have dire consequences in the long run, including being convicted of immigration fraud, immediate deportation and being barred from reapplying to the UK.

-When your Spouse visa relationship breaks down, you will need to contact the Home Office by email (or by letter, if you don’t have access to email).
+Following a UK Spouse Visa marriage breakdown, you will need to contact the Home Office by email (or by letter, if you don’t have access to email) and provide the following information about you and your partner:

 - Name